JHWebDeveloper/Able2Deux/README.md

 - Crop Bottom and Right values are now counted down from 100 rather than up from 0.
 - Double clicking on the crop slider snaps back to center.

+### Scale:
+- Scale distortion is now preserved when clicking "Fit to Frame" buttons while x and y are linked.
+- Scale X and Y positions now appear as snap points on the opposite slider while x and y are linked.

 #### Other:
-- Scale distortion is now preserved when clicking "Fit to Frame" buttons while x and y are linked.
-- Scale X and Scale Y positions now appear as snap points on the opposite slider while x and y are linked.
 - Reflect Horizontally and Vertically now swap values when media is rotated by 90deg.
 - Pressing up and down arrows will increment Screen Record Timer by 1 second.